paulfcollins/public-azure/Azure-Lighthouse/arm-templates/README.md

 This folder contains ARM template and parameter files to deploy Azure Lighthouse in a 'Customer' Tenant

-There are two deployment examples:
+There are two ARM Template examples:

 1. Subscription level  - uses _DelegatedResourceManagement.json_ and _DelegatedResourceManagement.parameters.json_
 2. Resource Group level - uses _DelegatedResourceManagement.parameters.json_ and _rgDelegatedResourceManagement.parameters.json_